Genesis 1:21 (NIV)

 My first close encounter with humpbacks happened in late May the very next year on another oil spill seabird project with the USFWS.
 We were cruising the shoreline of the Sound, looking for nesting colonies of pigeon guillemots (puffin cousins), which had been hit hard by the spill.
 Guillemots are the most active in spring and early summer in the early morning, when they gather in groups to socialize and court on the water near their nesting colonies.
 That’s when we patrolled the shorelines looking for groups of guillemots, ending by about 10 AM, when the birds’ activity began to wane.

 One day, my field partner and I had just finished the morning’s work, and we were drifting in our 25-foot survey boat just west of Little Smith Island.
 We were enjoying the flat-calm, sunny weather, and not needing to look for guillemots any more, we began to notice whale “blows” near Eleanor Island, 4-5 miles to the west.
-That may seem like an impossibly long distance to see a whale’s blow, but the bright sunshine caused the blows to fairly glow against the island’s dark background of spruce forest.
+That may seem like an impossibly long distance to see a whale’s blow, but the bright sunshine caused the 15-20-foot-high blows to fairly glow against the island’s spruce forest background.

 I remembered that a whale-biologist colleague (John D. Hall) in the USFWS project that brought me to Alaska in 1975 had told me how he “called” humpbacks by tapping the side of his boat with a hard object.
 I had always wondered about the validity of his claim, so here was a chance to see for myself.
 Tap, tap, tap; wait several seconds.
 Tap, tap — tap, tap, tap, and wait again.
 Lo and behold, it worked!
 The blows were soon closer to our boat, then closer still.
 Two whales were swimming directly toward us!
 Not knowing quite what to expect, I kept tapping every several seconds.
 Within minutes the whales were very close, and then, to our thrilled amazement, they swam right under the boat!
 They were so shallow that they tripped the boat’s shallow depth alarm, set at 12 feet.
 What a thrilling experience!
 That very first close encounter with humpbacks made a deep impression on me.
 Little did I know then that that experience was but a harbinger of many similar close encounters that followed several years later after I began whale-watching tours.